57th Medical Detachment: Fort George G. Meade, Maryland

 The month of January 1959 proved to be quite uneventful until 2000 hours on the 27th.
 At that time the detachment commander received a call at home from the Second Army Aviation Section.
 The detachment was requested to leave the next morning for Meadeville, Pennsylvania to fly a demolition team, equipment, photographers and the Second Army Public Information Officer.
 An ice jam on French Creek was threatening to flood the town if another rainfall fell.
 Meadeville had been crippled by a flood two days before causing $5 million worth of damage.
 The flood waters had receded, but unless the ice could be blasted from the creek the town would be flooded all over again.
 Three of the unit's H-19s departed Fort Meade at 0845 hours, 28 January 1959 with six demolition men from the 19th Engineer Battalion, two photographers from the 67th Signal Battalion and the Second Army Public Information Office.
 Also on the flight were three crew chiefs, and six pilots, one of whom was borrowed from the 36th Evacuation Hospital since the detachment had only five pilots present for duty.
 The flight of three arrived at Meadeville at 1400 hours and was met at the airfield by the Reserve Advisors for the area, one of whom was made chief of the ice blasting operations.
 A reconnaissance flight was made of the ice at 1630 hours that afternoon and the next day, blasting operations began.
 Reinforcements were brought up via bus from the 19th Engineer Battalion to aid in blasting.
 The primary duty of the H-19s was to reconnoiter the area and during the last few days to carry 540-pound loads of TNT and drop if from a hover to the demolition team on the ice.
 The detachment also carried the teams to the ice in inaccessible areas.
 Cn 9 February the operation was considered accomplished, and the detachment's helicopters were released.
-One helicopter had been released on the 2nd of February and returned to Fort Meade.
+One helicopter had been released on 2 February and returned to Fort Meade.
 Weather kept the remaining party from leaving until 11 February.
 One aircraft had to remain at Meadville because of engine failure during warm-up.

 Two pilots flew one of the detachment's aircraft to Atlanta, Georgia for major overhaul.
 They stopped at Fort Benning, Georgia on the way for a tête-à-tête with the 37th Medical Battalion.
 On 17 April 1959 the detachment had one medical evacuation from Fort Meade to Valley Forge General Hospital.

 In May 1959 the detachment flew an evacuation from Fort Belvoir to Walter Reed Army Medical Center.
 A Second Army L-20 picked-up the patient at Nassawadox, Virginia and flew him to Ft Belvoir where he was transferred to a waiting H-19.

 The detachment flew one aircraft to Atlantic City, New Jersey for 4 days Temporary Duty in conjunction with the American Medical Association Convention and one aircraft to Atlanta, Georgia for SCAMP in June 1959.